 Fall is my favorite time of year.
 I love sipping pumpkin spice lattes, slurping apple cider, and gazing at the colorful fall leaves.
 That’s why I was so excited when I finally got the chance to head out on an East Coast fall foliage road trip in our camper van right before the start of winter.

 I spent days researching the best fall road trips and working out the best driving route for fall foliage.
 Dusting off my favorite road trip car games, with a list of east coast road trip attractions, we headed east.
 It was my goal to hit as many scenic drives as possible.
 We spent two whole weeks crisscrossing the coast, making stops at the coziest cafés along the way.

 These are some of the most popular destinations to see the East Coast fall colors.

 When to Go For the Best Fall Colors

-If you want to see the most vibrant fall foliage on the East Coast, you need to travel during peak leaf-changing season, which is around six weeks between September and October.
+If you want to see the most vibrant fall foliage on the East Coast, you need to travel during the peak leaf-changing season, which is around six weeks between September and October.

 Leaves tend to change colors at higher elevations first, and at northern latitudes before southern.
 For that reason, we decided to start our trip in Maine during late September and head down the coast into October.

 5 Scenic East Coast Fall Foliage Destinations